a Self-guided Wine Tour of Southern Tuscany: Where to Dine, Buy and Sip Wine in Montepulciano and Montalcino

 Tours should be booked in advance.
-There are a number of different tour and tasting alternatives and include: a Vineyard Wine Schoolwith a 3-1/2 hour tour of the vineyards and wine cellar and tasting of 3 wines (2 Vino Nobile and a Super-Tuscan wine); a 2 hour Barrel Tasting of 4 estate wines; a 1-1/2 hour Wine and Cheese Tasting with 5 wines (including the estate’s Vin Santo); and a 1-1/2 hour Appellation tasting of 5 wines (including the estate’s Grappa).
+There are a number of different tour and tasting alternatives that include a Vineyard Wine School with a 3-1/2 hour tour of the vineyards and wine cellar and tasting of 3 wines (2 Vino Nobile and a Super-Tuscan wine); a 2 hour Barrel Tasting of 4 estate wines; a 1-1/2 hour Wine and Cheese Tasting with 5 wines (including the estate’s Vin Santo); and a 1-1/2 hour Appellation Tasting of 5 wines (including the estate’s Grappa).
 Other specialized tours are available.
 Check their website for costs and other details.

 Vinoteca Terra Toscana